JamesSkemp/words/content/post/the-foundations-of-western-culture-and-nationalism.md

 +++
-title = "The Foundations of Western Culture and Nationalism" summary = "On the nationalism as a foundation of western culture." draft = false comments = true date = "2001-05-13T17:05:00-05:00"
+title = "The Foundations of Western Culture and Nationalism" description = "On the nationalism as a foundation of western culture." draft = false comments = true date = "2001-05-13T17:05:00-05:00"